 - Create a foundation for a future project plan.

 A dedicated product roadmap tool is a system that enables businesses to manage their product/project life cycles and communicate the strategy and goals to management, team members, and other stakeholders.
 Such a tool typically provides product/project goals, features, timelines, budget, and task status indicators.

-In the latest research, a respectable source notes that 39% of project teams use specialized PM tools, 20% use in-house systems, and 12% use non-PM commercial software solutions.
+In the research (2022), a respectable source notes that 39% of project teams use specialized PM tools, 20% use in-house systems, and 12% use non-PM commercial software solutions.

 One of the popular professional solutions on the roadmapping market is Roadmunk.
 The platform looks suitable for various project teams, from startups to enterprises aiming to build and share digital roadmaps.

 How to create a project roadmap using this tool?
 It shouldn’t be too difficult as it offers friendly settings and powerful features, including:

 - Commenting and notes.

 - Drag & drop functionality.